quarkw/nix-darwin-flake/README.md

 Each MacOS build is an output in [flake.nix](./flake.nix).
 This repository comes with two outputs/MacOS builds:

-- `m2-macbook-air`: an example build for settings required for an M2 Macbook Air
+- `shifter`: an example build for settings required for an M2 Macbook Air
 - `intel-macbook`: an example build for settings required for an Intel Macbook

 Each output/MacOS build has a corresponding file in [./hosts](./hosts) where configurations should be imported from the [./roles](./roles) directory.
 Any specific configuration for a particular machine should live in its file in the [./hosts](./hosts) directory.

-This snippet from `flake.nix` shows the Flake's output named `m2-macbook-air` and its corresponding config file `./hosts/m2-macbook-air.nix` being imported:
+This snippet from `flake.nix` shows the Flake's output named `shifter` and its corresponding config file `./hosts/shifter.nix` being imported:

 ```
   ...
   outputs = inputs@{ self, nixpkgs, darwin, home-manager, jovian-nixos, nur, ... }: {
     darwinConfigurations = {
       # m1-macbook
-      "m2-macbook-air" = darwin.lib.darwinSystem {
+      "shifter" = darwin.lib.darwinSystem {
         system = "aarch64-darwin";
         specialArgs = inputs;
-        modules = [ ./hosts/m2-macbook-air.nix ];
+        modules = [ ./hosts/shifter.nix ];
       };
   ...
 ```

-In `./hosts/m2-macbook-air.nix`, we can define which configurations we want to select from the `[./roles](./roles)` directory, for example:
+In `./hosts/shifter.nix`, we can define which configurations we want to select from the `[./roles](./roles)` directory, for example:

 ```
 ...
   imports = [
-    ../roles/m1.nix
+    ../roles/arm.nix
     ../roles/defaults.nix
     ../roles/brew.nix
     ../roles/yabai.nix